Degradation & Insolation Corrected CUF

 Corrected CUF Calculator – What It Does

-1. Removes the impact of module degradation
+1. Normalizes for the impact of module degradation

 As modules get older, their output naturally drops.
 This natural decline makes older plants look under-performing even when they run fine.
 The calculator brings the CUF back to the level the plant would show if the modules were still new.